Thursday, March 12, 2026

 The suit also bears an ironic resemblance to what happened when Fanatics hired executive Michael Hermalyn away from DraftKings, and DraftKings sued, citing a violation of a noncompete clause

 Fanatics sued Borod on Jan.
 12 in Florida state court to prevent him from joining Polymarket.
-Although the complaint was filed under seal, a filing from Borod that is publicly available reveals previously unreported details about Fanatics’s pursuit of purchasing an exchange clearinghouse, as well as alleged investments from Rubin and King in Kalshi.
+Although the complaint was filed under seal, a filing from Borod that was publicly available reveals previously unreported details about Fanatics’s pursuit of purchasing an exchange clearinghouse, as well as alleged investments from Rubin and King in Kalshi.

 Borod claimed he “transparently” informed Fanatics of his plan to leave in December, and offered to delay his departure to ensure a smooth transition.
 However, Fanatics—”intent on retribution”—sought to stop him from taking the Polymarket job by asserting he was subject to a one-year noncompete agreement.